Inside Naughty Dog's Development Challenges

 Key Legal Changes in Gaming

-3. Fair Compensation: Efforts to ensure fair compensation for additional hours worked.
+- Fair Compensation: Efforts toward fair compensation for additional hours worked.

 Potential Impact on Naughty Dog